kumarshantanu/keypin/README.md

 _**TL;DR - Simplify code by consolidating application configuration concerns!**_

 **Quick pitch:** Config access code is tightly coupled to config.
 Why let this tight coupling spread all over the code base?
-Collect config concerns in one place, so that rest of the code is cleaner.
+Collect config concerns in one place, without repeating yourself, so that the rest of the code remains cleaner.

 ### Features